-Your job is to rearrange the steps until they are in the correct order.
+Next, rearrange the steps in the correct order.

-As you improve your skills, you can work on more complicated tasks, such as preparing a meal.
-Finally, you can try writing the steps down on your own.
+As your skills improve, select more complicated tasks, such as preparing a meal.
+Finally, write the steps down independently.

-This exercise can teach how to organize your thoughts and think through a problem clearly.
+This exercise teaches you how to organize your thoughts and problem solve.

 Brain Injury Organization Skills

-Organizing and planning can be much more difficult after a brain injury.
-But that does not make it impossible.
+Organizing and planning may be more difficult after a brain injury, but they’re not impossible.

-With the right strategies and techniques, you can begin to take back control of your life again.
-Try to remember to stay patient with yourself though.
-Even with the perfect strategy, it can take some time before you see improvement.
+With the correct strategies and techniques, you can begin to take control of your life again.
+Even with the perfect strategy, it may take time to see improvement, so be patient.

-But with enough practice, you can help your brain rewire itself and regain the organization skills you might have lost.
+With daily practice, your brain rewires itself and you may regain the organization skills you lost.